 Budget, Jobs and the Economy

-Sen. Toomey is committed to restoring economic growth and private-sector job creation in this country and putting our federal government on a sustainable fiscal path.
+Senator Toomey is committed to restoring economic growth and private-sector job creation in this country and putting our federal government on a sustainable fiscal path.
 These two goals are inextricably connected.
 We cannot maximize economic growth without getting our government's finances in order, and we can't get our finances in order if we don't maximize economic growth and reform unaffordable programs.

 Moreover, if left unchecked, our runaway debt will eventually have to be paid for with trillions of dollars in tax increases.
 These tax increases will further hamper job creation and permanently lower the standard of living for all Americans.

-Sen. Toomey believes that it is imperative that we bring spending under control and have a federal government that lives within its means.
-That is why Sen. Toomey has cosponsored a balanced budget amendment to the U. S. Constitution that would require the federal government to stop spending money it doesn't have.
-He also has introduced his own 10-year budget plan which would balance the federal budget within nine years and finally put our country on a fiscally responsible path.
-Sen. Toomey also introduced bills to cap spending and permanently ban earmarks, while cosponsoring legislation that would end wasteful taxpayer subsidies, such as those for ethanol.
+Senator Toomey believes that it is imperative that we bring spending under control and have a federal government that lives within its means.
+That is why Senator Toomey has cosponsored a balanced budget amendment to the U. S. Constitution that would require the federal government to stop spending money it doesn't have.
+He is also proud to have supported the fiscal year 2016 budget resolution that provides a blueprint to rein overspending and reach a balanced budget within 10 years.